GCSE Maths: Ratio and Proportions

 Graphical Representations

-Graphing these relationships can help visualize the concepts.
-In direct proportion, the graph is a straight line through the origin, while in inverse proportion, the graph is a hyperbola.
+Graphing direct and inverse proportions can help visualize these relationships.
+A direct proportion graph will show a straight line through the origin, while an inverse proportion graph will show a hyperbola.

 Real-Life Applications